garden-io/garden/docs/reference/module-types/jib-container.md

           # information.
           defaultGroup:

     # Specify an image ID to deploy.
 Should be a valid Docker image identifier.
-Required if no `build` is specified.
+Not required if the module has a
+    # Dockerfile.
     image:

     # List of ingress endpoints that the service exposes.